SMARTlab-Purdue/SMART-TeleLoad/README.md

 ## Citation
 Please use the following citation:

-Jo, W., Go, C., & Min, B. C. (2024). ''SMART-TeleLoad: A New Graphic User Interface to Generate Affective Loads for Teleoperation''. _Journal_, vol(no), x-x.
+Jo, W., Go, C., & Min, B. C. (2024). ''SMART-TeleLoad: A New Graphic User Interface to Generate Affective Loads for Teleoperation''.
+SoftwareX (accepted at May 2024)

 ```
 @article{smart_teleload_2024,
 	title={SMART-TeleLoad: A New Graphic User Interface to Generate Affective Loads for Teleoperation},
 	author={Wonse Jo and Go-eum Cha and Byung-Cheol Min},
-	journal={TBD},
+	journal={SoftwareX},
 	volume={},
  	number={},
  	pages={},